Part-Time Academic English Courses

 ESLC 0260: Conversation and Discussion

-Students practice speaking skills necessary for maintaining conversations and participating in discussions.
+Students will practice speaking skills necessary for maintaining conversations and participating in discussions.
 Topics include effective small talk strategies, questioning and requesting, giving opinions, asking for clarification, and offering suggestions.
 Students will expand their intercultural awareness and learn basic strategies for holding respectful and appropriate conversations when interacting across cultures.
-Pronunciation features and common idioms are also reviewed.
+Pronunciation features and common idioms will also be reviewed.

 ESLC 0270: Pronunciation for Effective Communication